elastic/rally/docs/architecture/actor_system.md

 ### PrepareBenchmark

 Here's the sequence diagram for benchmark preparation.
-Dotted lines means messages sent with the actor systems, while plain lines are function calls.
+Dotted lines mean messages sent with the actor systems, while plain lines are function calls.

 ```mermaid